 Why is Home Healthcare Growing So Fast?

-Home healthcare is projected to grow at a breathtaking pace by 2026.
-According to the US Bureau of Labor Statistics, employment in the sector will grow by 54%, adding 738,200 jobs, compared to the average employment growth in all industries projected at 7%.
+Home healthcare is projected to grow at a breathtaking pace from 2021 to 2031.
+According to the US Bureau of Labor Statistics, employment in the sector will grow by 21%, adding 711,700 jobs each year on average over the decade.
+This is compared to the average industry employment growth projected at 7%.

 What is the cause of this incredible growth rate?
-There’s not one element but rather a confluence of factors that’s driving home healthcare companies to bulk up their workforces as quickly as possible.
+There’s not one element but rather a confluence of factors that are driving home healthcare companies to bulk up their workforces as quickly as possible.

 Aging of America